NVIDIA/NVFlare/docs/release_notes/2.2.1/migration_notes.md

 To migrate the code or you experience error due to this, please refer to [Flare Object Serializer (FOBS)](https://github.com/NVIDIA/NVFlare/tree/main/nvflare/fuel/utils/fobs/README.rst)

 Another type of failure is due to data types that are not supported by FOBS.
-By default FOBs supports some data types, if the data type (Custom Class or Class from 3rd parties) is not part of supported FOBS data type.
-You need to follow the steps described in [Flare Object Serializer (FOBS)](https://github.com/NVIDIA/NVFlare/tree/main/nvflare/fuel/utils/fobs/README.rst).
+By default FOBs supports some data types, if the data type (Custom Class or Class from 3rd parties) is not part of supported FOBS data type, then you need to follow [Flare Object Serializer (FOBS)](https://github.com/NVIDIA/NVFlare/tree/main/nvflare/fuel/utils/fobs/README.rst) instructions.
-To address this type of issue, you need to the following steps:
+Essentially, to address this type of issue, you need to do the following steps:
 * create a FobDecomposer class for the targeted data type

 * Registered the newly created FobDecomposer before the data type is transmitted between client and server.